temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 ## Part B: Create a Query to Get Conversion Amount

-6. Now let's create a Query to get the conversion amount.
-In `workflows.py`, create a Query that gets the conversion amount and returns the value of `converted_amount` (already set for you).
+6. Now let's create a Query, `GetConversionAmount`, to get the conversion amount.
+In `workflows.py`, create a Query that gets the conversion amount and returns the current value of `converted_amount` (already set for you).
 7. At the end of the Workflow, return the value of the `converted_amount`.

 ## Part C: Create a Signal that Confirms Converseion Amount

-7. We will now create a Signal that confirms that the conversion amount has been added to your database.
+7. We will now create a Signal, `ConfirmDatabaseAdd`, that confirms that the conversion amount has been added to your database.
 In `workflows.py`, create a Signal that sets the value of `db_entry_confirmed` (already set for you) to `True`.
 8. In this Workflow, we want to pause execution until either one of two conditions is met:
   a. `self.db_entry_confirmed` becomes `True`, or
   b.
 5 days pass (whichever happens first).